Robo-Project/rpa_dashboard/README.md

     # setup in localhost
     ansible-playbook site.yml -i hosts.yml --connection=local --limit localhost

-The source directory i.e the directory where the latest version of the app will be pulled and setup in is by default ./rpa_dasbhoard.
+The source directory i.e the directory where the latest version of the app will be pulled and setup in is by default ./rpa_server.
 You can overwrite this with the the extra-vars flag.

     ansible-playbook site.yml -i hosts.yml -u [username] --extra-vars="source_directory=/my_folder"

 After setup navigate to the source directory and run `docker-compose up`.

+If you are setuping to webserver, navigate to source directory and run `./init-letsencrypt.sh` as root-user.

 Connect to `localhost` or your domain root.
 Log in to Grafana to view panels.